 Alternative framing (with artwork sandwiched between glazing and backing) held together by plastic or metal brackets is acceptable if a secure hanger is provided.

 For mediums not requiring glazing, such as paintings on canvas or fiber art, a sturdy framework with hanging wire is required.
-Lattice strip framing is acceptable for paintings on canvas.

 Artists will be required to hang their own works.
 Special hanging arrangements will be made for library sponsored exhibitions.
 All hangings are subject to the approval of the gallery committee.

 Case displays will be subject to the approval of the gallery committee.
+If media cannot hang, the artist must make his/her own arrangements for secure display.

 Dimensions of the Saul Alexander Gallery are as follows: When entering the gallery, the left wall is 17'8", the rear wall is 14'6" and the right wall is 19'2".
 The room height is slightly more than 8'.
+The door to the gallery is 83" high by 70" wide.

 Works that are sold must remain in the gallery until the end of the exhibition, except under special circumstances.